HermanL02/WarwickUniversity-Notes/202309/Essay.md

 In recent years, TLS 1.2 has been a well known and broadly used standard in production environments, reflecting the requirements and challenges of network security.
 However, over time, the evolution of threat models and the increasing of improvement in computing technology have revealed numerous potential vulnerabilities and performance limitations in TLS 1.2.

-Although TLS 1.2 is still considered a relatively safer model than any other previous models, these challenges led to the development of TLS 1.3.
+Although TLS 1.2 is still considered a relatively safer model for today's environment, these challenges led to the development of TLS 1.3.
 It not only set up new security standards but also enhanced efficiency and performance.
-A key feature of TLS 1.3 is its streamlined handshake process and the use of more complex cryptographic primitives to offer higher security and improved performance.
+A key feature of TLS 1.3 is its simplified handshake process and the use of more complex cryptographic primitives to offer higher security and improved performance.

 Despite the theoretical and practical advantages of TLS 1.3, its deployment in production remains challenging for many companies and individuals.
 These challenges include compatibility with existing systems, the cost and intricacy of upgrades, and the need to understand new features.
 For these reasons, TLS 1.2 remains prevalent, despite its recognized security limitations.